andan67/wormnav/docs/index.md

 Vivoactive has a touch screen.
 All operations perform on touch screen rather then button.
 - tap: start/pause activity
 - long tap: menu
-- swipe up/down: zoom out/in
+- swipe up/down: zoom out/in or previous/next data screen
 - swipe right:
   - switch data fields and map view (when activity started)
   - Resume, save or discard activity (when activity paused)